afters/couch-incarnate/README.md

 A CouchDB tool for maintaining views of views (AKA chaining map-reduce operations).

+### Requirements ###

+*   Node.js (tried on 0.4.5)
+*   CouchDB (tried on 1.0.1)
+*   NPM - Node's package manager (https://github.com/isaacs/npm)

 ## Installation ##

+*   decompress files
-*   create the 'log' directory as detailed in the 'conf' file
+*   go into the files' directory
 *   run:

+       npm install request

+*   edit 'conf' file (if you wish)
+*   create the 'log' directory (detailed in 'conf').
+Make sure you have permission to write to it
+*   done!
+Now run:

        ./bin/incarnate.js

-### Requirements ###

-*   Node.js (tried on 0.4.5)
-*   CouchDB (tried on 1.0.1)
-*   Node's 'request' module

 ## Incarnation - the basic concept ##

 An incarnation is a CouchDB that is equivalent to a CouchDB view.
 Like a view, this DB is based on map and reduce functions, and each document in it is of the form '{key: ..., value: ...}'.

-Once an incarnation is set up, you could add to it a design-doc with a view (or more), ending up with what is effectively a view of a view.
+Once an incarnation is set up, you could add to it a design-doc with a view (or several), ending up with what is effectively a view of a view.

-More specifically, an incarnation is based on a source DB, a map-function, a reduce function, and a group-level.
+To be more precise, an incarnation is based on a source DB, a map-function, a reduce function, and a group-level.

 Contents are equivalent to the following query, if instead of an incarnation, a normal view were used, with the same map and reduce functions: